magneticio/vamp.io/content/documentation/api/v9.9.9/api-blueprints.md

 ### Errors

 * **4xx** - an update will fail if a resource does not exist
-* **Inconsistent name** - the `scale_name` in the request path does not match the `name` field in the request body.
+* **Inconsistent name** - the `blueprint_name` in the request path does not match the `name` field in the request body.

 -----------

 ## Delete blueprint

-Deletes a blueprint.
+Delete a stored blueprint.
 Note that delete operations are idempotent: sending a second request with the same content will not result in an error response (4xx).

 ### Request